 Following its inception in 1917, the Easter Cup has remained one of the richest Standardbred races in northern Tasmania and remains the highlight of the Launceston Pacing Club’s year as a pacing event proudly steeped in tradition.

 The facilities are complemented by the sumptuous cuisine in our restaurant on the third level of the complex, which offers a bird’s eye view of the harness track.
 For children, the expansive lawns and gardens adjacent to the track are a joy to play on.

 The Launceston Pacing Club Inc was established in 1978 following a merger between the Northern Tasmanian Trotting Club and the Danbury Park Trotting Club.

-In 1986/7 the Club moved its premises from Elphin Paceway to its current site at Mowbray Racing Centre, Mowbray and conducts 28 race meetings each year with the majority of twilight meetings conducted on Sundays.
-The first Easter Cup held at the Mowbray racecourse was conduct on Saturday 18 April and was won by Quite Famous who was trained and driven by J. O'Sullivan.
+The first Easter Cup held at the Mowbray racecourse was conducted on Saturday 18 April and was won by Quite Famous who was trained and driven by J. O'Sullivan.